 When the mixture was frozen, the kids would all draw straws to see who got to lick the dasher.
 Nothing store-bought could ever beat the taste of the fresh strawberries in Grandma's frozen custards.

 Ever since I heard those old stories, I wondered what that old fashioned ice cream would have tasted like.
-Thanks to these easy ice cream recipes, I now know.
+Thanks to these homemade ice cream recipes, I now enjoy them.
 You'll have loads of fun tasting these delicious flavors.

 The following short video demonstrates the fun children have when making homemade ice cream the old fashioned way, using an antique freezer.